This post may contain affiliate links. Please see my disclosure policy for details.

 If you’re feeling brave, you can visit or check-in for the night.

 Looking for places to see around Cornwall?

-If you were looking for secret coves and beaches to hide into then I would recommend Porthgwarra.
+If you were looking for secret coves and beaches to hide in then I would recommend Porthgwarra.
 This quaint spot by the sea was featured in Poldark.

-There is also the top secret Songs of the Sea Beach but this is quite hard to find and requires a fair bit of trekking.
-Kynance Cove is also magnificent but an over touristy hotspot.
+There is also the top-secret Songs of the Sea Cave Beach but this is quite hard to find and requires a fair bit of trekking.